-Parts 2, 2.5, 3, 4, 5, 9 and 10 of Title 24 are based on the model codes detailed previously.
-These parts contain adopted model code language and California amendments authored by several state agencies such as the Building Standards Commission (BSC), the Department of Housing and Community Development (HCD), the Division of the State Architect (DSA), the State Fire Marshal (SFM), the Office of Statewide Health Planning and Development (OSHPD, now known as the Department of Health Care Access and Information-HCAI) and others.
+Parts 2, 2.5, 3, 4, 5, 7, 9 and 10 of Title 24 are based on the model codes detailed previously.
+These parts contain adopted model code language and California amendments authored by several state agencies such as the Building Standards Commission (BSC), the Department of Housing and Community Development (HCD), the Division of the State Architect (DSA), the State Fire Marshal (SFM), the Office of Statewide Hospital Planning and Development (OSHPD) and others.

 In the parts of Title 24 that are based on a model code, the model code language is shown in upright text and California amendments are shown in italic text.
-Below is a portion of Section 1404 from the 2022 California Building Code with multiple California amendments by HCD, DSA and OSHPD.
+Below is a portion of Section 1003 from the 2025 California Building Code with multiple California amendments by HCD, DSA, OSHPD and SFM.
 The acronyms identifying state agencies within the code text will be explained later in the guide.